rkbalgi/libiso/README.md

 	msgData, _ := hex.DecodeString("3131303070386000000080003136343736363937373635343332373737373030343030303030303030303030313039303636363535313230313333353035323239333131333336383236")

-	msg := spec.FindTargetMsg(msgData) // if you know the kind of message you are parse, you can do this - Example: spec.MessageByName("1100 - Authorization") if msg != nil {
+	msg := spec.FindTargetMsg(msgData) // if you know the kind of message you are parsing, you can do this - Example: spec.MessageByName("1100 - Authorization") if msg != nil {
 		parsedMsg, err := msg.Parse(msgData)
 		if err != nil {